0xSero/partisia-docs/docs/node-operations/run-a-price-oracle-node.md

 You cannot deregister in the `challengePeriod` lasting one hour from the starting time `startedAt`.
 The starting time is given as a [unix timestamp](https://www.unixtimestamp.com/).

 1. Go to the contract of the price oracle your node serves
 2. Check the timestamp
+3. Sign in to the browser
-3. Invoke the contract action _Deregister_ at exactly one hour after the time stamp (be sure to be logged in and hit the time exactly)
+4. Invoke the contract action _Deregister_ at exactly one hour after the time stamp

 If your node has already reported a price in the current round your invocation of _Deregister_ will result in an error saying